Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

 - Add celebration verses board.
-- Add `--celebration` command-line option to show the celebration verses board.
+- Add `--celebrationverses` command-line option to show this board.
-- Add button in reminder box to open celebration verses board.
+- Add link in reminder box to open verses board.
 - Some fixes and improvements.
-- Code refactoring and quality improvement.
+- Code refactoring.

 #### 2021.09.06 - Version 8.10